Bosnia leads global search for missing with expertise on bones

 Nura Beganovic is still searching for her only brother believed killed in Srebrenica.

-Evidence collected at the ICMP’s identification center in the city of Tuzla, housed in a sport center, has been used in hundreds of criminal cases since the war.
+Evidence collected at the ICMP’s identification centre in the city of Tuzla, housed in a sport centre, has been used in hundreds of criminal cases since the war.

 Staff in masks work in sterile, white rooms, divided by glass walls.
 Blood and bone samples are stored in huge refrigerators, and data collected from every case the ICMP has ever handled is stored in a vast and growing online database.